featurebyte/featurebyte/CONTRIBUTING.md

 1. Add any changes you want
 2. Add tests for the new changes
 3. Edit documentation if you have changed something significant
-4. Run `make format` to format your changes.
+4. Run `task format` to format your changes.
-5. Run `make lint` to ensure that types, security and docstrings are okay.
+5. Run `task lint` to ensure that types, security and docstrings are okay.

 ## Creating a Pull Request